damienhanoun/basic-rest-api/README.md

 * The status 204(No-Content) will throw an error even if fetch consider it as ok.

 ## Typescript example
-Here is some basics usage.
+Here is some basics usage :
 ```javascript
 var api = new RestApi('http://myWebApi/api'); // don't use / at the end